top of page

 So What’s the Grand Total?

-That comes out to just over $11 per pound for premium-quality, forest-raised pork.
+That comes out to less than $10 per pound for premium-quality, forest-raised pork!

-And when you compare that to grocery store prices (bacon alone can run $10/lb and still leave you disappointed), the value is crystal clear.
+And when you compare that to grocery store prices (bacon alone can run $12/lb and still leave you disappointed), the value is crystal clear.

 Why Our Customers Say It’s Worth It